 As I was sitting at one of our favorite overlooks last weekend, with a panoramic view of the gorgeous, Black Hills countryside (see the picture above), I couldn’t help thinking…our world is such a beautiful, amazing place, why aren’t people happier?
 It seems that my social media feeds are full of people outraged over the scandal-of-the-hour; anxious about imminent dangers that could befall them and those they care about at any moment; or convinced that the overall state of our world is in steep decline.
 But are these thoughts many of us carry around on a regular basis helpful?
 Most of us are just striving to be a productive employee, to keep the house from falling apart and to keep control of a hectic schedule.
-Are these things a productive use of our mental energy?
+Are these things a wise and productive use of our mental energy?
 Could the stress of these additional stimuli to our already overstimulated lives actually be detrimental to our overall health?

 *Each person has to decide for themselves what constitutes a “problem”.
 Different issues are important to different people, as is the severity of any one issue in comparison to any other.
 An issue one person finds to be incredibly important, another may think is minor.
 I’m not here to tell you what you should care about, but simply to discuss a more productive way to care.

 I think it’s important to be aware of what is occurring around us, both in our local communities and the larger world.
 However, I think this concern becomes detrimental when we allow ourselves to become hyped up regarding numerous issues that we are made aware of throughout the day, week, month and year.
 It seems logical that if we are constantly worked up about given issues, both our mental and physical health will eventually suffer.
 This constant angst isn’t healthy.
 It can, understandably, cause depression as it leads to the impression that each day the world gets a little worse (as you will see later, this idea is NOT backed up by statistics).

 How is our current “information age” hurting us?

 Now for the good news!